Expert support

 Periodic tenancies

-Gone are the rigid six- or twelve-month contracts.
-In their place, a more fluid, month-to-month arrangement that gives tenants the freedom to move without penalty.
-And landlords a clearer, fairer framework for managing their properties.
+Gone are rigid six or twelve-month contracts.
+In their place, a rolling month-to-month arrangement that gives tenants the freedom to move without penalty -and landlords a clearer, fairer framework for managing their properties.

 Contracts and agreements